 “This is the anti-typical franchise,” he said.
 “I didn’t have any doubt it could work here.”

-Unlike the gas-powered, two-cylinder engine lawnmowers used by more traditional lawn care services, Clean Air Lawn Care’s two mowers run on an ion battery that have been charged by the power of the sun.
+Unlike the gas-powered, two-cylinder engine lawnmowers used by more traditional lawn care services, Clean Air Lawn Care’s two mowers run on an ion battery that has been charged by the power of the sun.
 There is no roaring engine.
 There are no emissions.

 That’s because the Clean Air Lawn Care pickup truck has two solar panels on its roof so that the equipment remains charged all day even when the truck goes from job to job.

 Though Banchiere said he considers himself to be “a pretty liberal guy,” he admits that he did not realize the impact a single household chore was having on the environment.

 The Environmental Protection Agency estimates the amount of pollution emitted by a gas-powered lawnmower operating for one hour is equal to the amount of pollution emitted by driving a car 45 miles.

 Amy Jones, one of the more than 20 Clean Air Lawn Care customers in North Asheville, said it wasn’t just the emission rate that surprised her.

 It was the sound — or more accurately — the lack of it.